Nov 5: PSA on Canada to USA knife shipments after the $800 duty exemption was removed

 Our first 12 shipments starting August 29 were incurring those over 50% duties (we halted USA shipments until we could avoid those charges) and most customers refused to accept those shipments.
 We thought we were shipping them correctly by including a USMCA certification of origin and the correct tariff code to describe the knife.
 We did not know that the US government had added knives into their so called steel derivative products list in the HTSUS tariff bible, chapter 99.
 The steel tariffs aren’t just about construction grade steel, they are now affecting a lot of products imported to the USA with steel in them.
 We’ve learned that it requires 4 of those chapter 99 tariff codes at this writing, along with the base commodity code to describe our products’ duty free status, plus a certification of USMCA origin (when the shipment is under $2500 USD, a USMCA declaration in the commercial invoice is sufficient).

-So those post August 29th knives are still trickling back to us now.
+Those post August 29th knives are still trickling back to us now.
 Of the 12 shipments:

 • 4 customers paid duties and we have disputes in with UPS that look promising but glacially slow for the customers to be reimbursed those charges.

-• 4 of the refused knives have finally made it back to us.
+• 5 of the refused knives have finally made it back to us.

-For us it’s been an enormous distraction, using close to 100% of my time for nearly 2 months.
+For us it’s been an enormous distraction, using close to 100% of my time for over 2 months.
 During that time I’ve gotten way more familiar with shipping and tariffs than I ever wanted to be.
 The carriers (and CBP) have been buffaloed overnight into doing a ton of extra work.
-So, they are using AI to scan shipment data and a lot of mistakes are being made.
+They are using AI to scan shipment data and a lot of mistakes are being made.
 It also seems like there is a universally poor understanding among the large carriers of how their shipping tools should be adapted to situations like ours.
 No one and no document that I have seen to date explains how to do what we need to do.
 They just seem content to tell you to alert your customers of the high duties or build them into your prices and pay them up front.

 Learnings summary:

-2. the published guidance, post de minimis removal, from the big carriers is mostly obvious fluff, nothing that covers cases where multiple tariff codes are needed per commodity, like knives or aluminum tennis rackets.
+2. The published guidance, post de minimis removal, from the big carriers is mostly obvious fluff, nothing that covers cases where multiple tariff codes are needed per commodity, like knives or aluminum tennis rackets.

 We will continue to update this post as needed to keep you informed.